Fire Doors

 BS 476: – 31.1: 1983 Fire tests on building materials and structures.
 Method of measuring smoke penetration through doorset and shutter assemblies – method of measurement under ambient temperature conditions.

-BS EN 1634-1:2008 Fire resistance and smoke control tests for door, shutter and, openable window assemblies and elements of building hardware.
+BS EN 1634-1:2014 Fire resistance and smoke control tests for door, shutter and openable window assemblies and elements of building hardware.
 Fire resistance tests for doors, shutters and openable windows which is an alternative for BS 476 – 22: 1987

 Additional Information

 Building Research Establishment (BRE) produce research documents called BRE Digests and one on fire doors has been produced.
-BRE Digests are obtainable from BREbookshop use the website search engine.
+BRE Digests are obtainable from BREbookshop.

-If you require a more in depth information check out Architectural and Specialists Door Manufacturers Association and download the Best Practice Guide to Timber Fire Doors.
+If you require more in-depth information, go to Architectural and Specialists Door Manufacturers Association and download the ASDMA Best Practice Guide to Timber Fire Doors.